The Evolution of Data Publishing

 A chart from 2022 looks identical to one from 2026 in an embedded iframe.
 No timestamp on credibility.
 No expiration date on authority.

 You can check your own exposure right now.
 The Content Health Scanner takes any URL and extracts every data claim on the page, scoring each one for staleness risk.
-Most teams find stale claims in their top-performing posts within thirty seconds.

 The Shift: Every Data Point Is a Claim